jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 In Kubernetes, you can update your Executors by patching the Deployment corresponding to your Executor.

-For instance, in the example above, you can change the CLIPEncoder's `batch_size` parameter by changing the content of the Deployment inside the `executor.yml` dumped by `.to_kubernetes_yaml`.
+For instance, in the example above, you can change the CLIPEncoderPrivate's `pretrained_model_name_or_path` parameter by changing the content of the Deployment inside the `executor.yml` dumped by `.to_kubernetes_yaml`.

 You need to add `--uses_with` and pass the batch size argument to it.
 This is passed to the container inside the Deployment: